medherence-health/medtracker-video-analytics-server/README.md

     }
     ```

-**Notes:** If results include drinking or eating, then the person in the video is probably taking a drug
+**Notes:** If results include drinking or eating, then the person in the video is probably taking a drug.

 **WARNING:** The model is crappy and not accurate